Tomfez/daily-wallpaper-Tomfez/README.md

 The resolution used is the maximum found from each source.
 This will give the best quality and can be resized by Cinnamon (change the Picture aspect in Backgrounds -> Settings if needed)

-Currently there is 3 sources :
+Currently there are 3 sources :
  - Bing
  - APOD
  - Wikimedia